-A qualified son or daughter is defined as the faculty member's biological child, child legally adopted prior to age 18, or step-child living with the faculty member or stepchild for whom the faculty member has full or shared custody.
-Each time an eligible faculty member requests a tuition remission benefit, the qualified son or daughter must meet the following criteria:
+A qualified son or daughter is defined as the employee's biological child, child legally adopted prior to age 18, or step-child living with the employee or step-child for whom the employee has full or shared custody.\ Each time an eligible employee requests a tuition remission benefit, the qualified son or daughter must meet the following criteria:

 - 1. is less than twenty-five years old;

 - 2. is not and has not been married;

-- 3. has been accepted for admission by the CSB/SJU Admission Office

-based on meeting the admission criteria.
+- 3. has been accepted for admission by the CSB/SJU Admission Office based on meeting the admission criteria.

-A step-child must be claimed as a dependent on the faculty member's tax return for at least the tax year prior to utilizing the benefit, unless legally ineligible to be declared a dependent.
+\A step-child must be claimed as a dependent on the employee's tax return for at least the tax year prior to utilizing the benefit, unless legally ineligible to be declared a dependent.
 An IRS tax return transcript will be required.
 A copy of a divorce decree or a death certificate may also be requested.

-Note:Only undergraduate course offerings qualify.
-Continuing Education courses, special evening courses, School of Theology courses, and summer school, are excluded.
+Note: Only undergraduate course offerings qualify.
+Continuing Education courses, special evening courses, School of Theology courses, summer school, and the like are excluded.